stanwood/handbook/README.md

 stanwood is a (UK) English speaking company.

-Except for a very few English is not our first language and quite frankly, it could use a bit of work.
+Except for very few, English is not our first language and quite frankly, it could use a bit of work.

 All written and oral communication must be in English.
-Yes, even between to countrymen.
+Yes, even between countrymen.

-We try to avoid abbreviations and industry speak as much as possible to enable anyone reading our stuff to follow up.
+We try to avoid abbreviations and industry speak as much as possible so that anyone can understand our wirting.
-Only use jargon, if there is no equivalent in ordinary English.
+Only use jargon, if there is no equivalent in everyday English.
-That also helps not coming across pompous ;-)
+That also helps us not to come across as pompous ;-)

-We use UK English both written and spoken.
+We use UK English in both wirting and speaking.

 We refer to employees and freelancers as "team members" or "Woodies".
 New Woodies are called "Wookies".

-When talking about people we use the plural to avoid female or male pronouns, we try to use neutral terms where-ever possible.
+When talking about people we use the plural to avoid female or male pronouns and we try to use neutral terms where-ever possible.
 If not possible we alternate between female and male pronouns.

 ### II.
 Hacker mindset